Home

 About

-Arnaud Kurze is Associate Professor of Justice Studies at Montclair State University.
-His scholarly work on transitional justice in the post-Arab Spring world focuses particularly on youth activism, art and collective memory.
-Dr. Kurze is currently a Global Fellow at the Woodrow Wilson Center in Washington, DC studying youth resilience in North Africa and the Middle East.
-He has published widely in academic journals, contributed to edited volumes and is author of several reports on foreign affairs for government and international organizations.
-Dr. Kurze is the co-author of Justicecraft: Imagining Justice in Times of Conflict (2024) and of Mapping Global Justice: Perspectives, Cases and Practice (2022).
+Dr. Kurze is the co-author of Mapping Queerness in Times of Uncertainty (2025), Justicecraft: Imagining Justice in Times of Conflict (2024) and of Mapping Global Justice: Perspectives, Cases and Practice (2022).
 He is also the co-editor of the book, New Critical Spaces in Transitional Justice: Gender, Art & Memory (2019).
-He has given many interviews on a variety of topics, including bridging the gap between theory and practice on global justice, the politics of collective memory in US society and beyond, LGBT issues in the Middle East and Tunisia’s democratization process, among others.
+He has given many interviews on a variety of topics, including bridging the gap between theory and practice on climate justice, the politics of collective memory in US society and beyond, LGBT issues in the Middle East and Tunisia’s democratization process, among others.
 He has been the recipient of many awards and fellowships, including the Library of Congress and Fulbright.

 Download Kurze CV – full (last 5 years)